 Procedural optimization: productivity gets costly when it becomes disorganized and inefficient.
 Sparks and machine learning can identify areas of inefficiency and help data scientists make procedural recommendations in the supply chain.

-If you’re ready to make a move to big data, machine learning, and better analytics, Taazaa can help.
+If you’re ready to make a move to big data, machine learning, and better analytics, Talk to our experts.